-Galaxy S8 Always-On Home Button moves around to prevent Burn-In
+Galaxy S8 Always-On Home Button moves around to prevent Burn-In On Phone

 Samsung’s S8 will also come with the notable always-on display but that also includes a always on home button.
 User’s who worried about burn-in on the AMOLED display need no longer worry as Samsung incorporated a timer that moves the home button a little bit to prevent this.